Model theoretic events: Induced substructures

 \end{enumerate} By Theorem \ref{theorem:main} and Proposition \ref{prop:concentrate}, $N$ models the sentences above.
 Notice that given any two countable models, these axioms explicitly encode a back-and-forth argument.
 We conclude that our theory is $\aleph_0$-categorical. \end{proof}

-Finally, the last observation of this section was brought to our attention by Ackerman, Freer, and Patel.
+Finally, our last observation stems from discussions with Ackerman, Freer, and Patel.
+It shows the first observed connection between labeled $\mathcal{L}$-structures and iterated Morley products of Keisler measures.
 We thank them for allowing us to add this theorem to our paper.